 Most technologies on the market today use fluorescence, which permits the detection of some surface bacteria.
 Fluorescence-based devices cannot give you any information about the crystal structure of the tooth.
 Fluorescence does not give any information about lesion size or depth.
 Fluorescence can only penetrate 0.5 mm beneath the tooth surface due to scattering of light from stain, plaque, organic deposits and surface features such as pits and fissures.

 Fluorescence is simply the glow from an object that has absorbed light, such as light from LEDs or from specific wavelengths of lasers.
 What is fluorescing or glowing when we use these systems?
 The literature indicates that bacterial by-products or porphyrins, stain, tartar and food debris all fluoresce under the wavelengths used in these devices, whether or not caries is present.
 Stained fissures that are healthy will fluoresce.
 Some toothpastes, polishing pastes, sealants and restorative materials have been shown to produce fluorescence, all resulting in false-positive readings.

 Another technology on the market is transillumination which involves shining white and near-infrared light on a tooth to detect voids in the tooth.
 Two key limitations with this technique are: 1) No quantitative measurement is produced; and 2) Subjective interpretation of whether a dark area on the gray-scale images is caries or a dental anomaly leads to many false positives.

-Here is an article covering many of the above aspects:
+Here are two articles covering many of the above aspects: